Jacreator/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The file 8-true_knowledge adds to an env variable
-The file 9-divide_and_rule return the division of two variable The file 10-love_exponent_breath display the exponent of a number
+The file 9-divide_and_rule return the division of two variable The file 10-love_exponent_breath display the exponent of a number the file 11-binary_to_decimal convert base 2 to base 10